Carbon cycle

 Carbon cycle schematic showing the movement of carbon between land, atmosphere, and oceans in billions of tons (gigatons) per year.
 Yellow numbers are natural fluxes, red are human contributions, and white are stored carbon.
 The effects of the slow (or deep) carbon cycle, such as volcanic and tectonic activity are not included.

 The carbon cycle is a part of the biogeochemical cycle where carbon is exchanged among the biosphere, pedosphere, geosphere, hydrosphere, and atmosphere of Earth.
 Other major biogeochemical cycles include the nitrogen cycle and the water cycle.
 Carbon is the main component of biological compounds as well as a major component of many rocks such as limestone.
 The carbon cycle comprises a sequence of events that are key to making Earth capable of sustaining life.
 It describes the movement of carbon as it is recycled and reused throughout the biosphere, as well as long-term processes of carbon sequestration (storage) to and release from carbon sinks.
-At 422.7 parts per million (ppm), the global average carbon dioxide has set a new record high in 2024.
+At 422.7 parts per million (ppm), the global average atmospheric carbon dioxide has set a new record high in 2024.

 To describe the dynamics of the carbon cycle, a distinction can be made between the fast and slow carbon cycle.
 The fast cycle is also referred to as the biological carbon cycle.
 Fast cycles can complete within years, moving substances from atmosphere to biosphere, then back to the atmosphere.
 Slow or geological cycles (also called deep carbon cycle) can take millions of years to complete, moving substances through the Earth's crust between rocks, soil, ocean and atmosphere.

 Humans have disturbed the carbon cycle for many centuries.
 They have done so by modifying land use and by mining and burning carbon from ancient organic remains (coal, petroleum and gas).
 Carbon dioxide in the atmosphere has increased nearly 52% over pre-industrial levels by 2020, resulting in global warming.
 The increased carbon dioxide has also caused a reduction in the ocean's pH value and is fundamentally altering marine chemistry.
 Carbon dioxide is critical for photosynthesis.